 “Fruandes = Frutos de los Andes” or “Fruits from the Andes” – that’s what the company of the same name “Fruandes” in the Colombian town of Ibagué about 200 km west of the capital Bogotá is all about.
 Fruandes is a socially responsible company with the goal of selling healthy and locally produced organic products on the international markets.
 By integrating smallholder farmers’ cooperatives into functioning value chains, the company aims to achieve the highest possible ecological and, above all, social impact.
 The Fruandes network covers five departments in Colombia and involves more than 650 smallholder families in the business model.

-Fruandes obtains its raw materials – fruit, and now also cocoa – from seven different smallholder cooperatives based in different regions in the Colombian Andes.
-The small farmers grow mangoes, physalis, pineapples, bananas, dragon fruit, cane sugar and cocoa according to strict organic quality standards, which are then gently processed in Fruandes’ production facility in Ibagué.
+Fruandes obtains the raw materials – i.e. the fruit, and now also cocoa – from seven different smallholder cooperatives located in different regions of the Colombian Andes.
+According to strict organic quality standards, the small farmers grow mangoes, physalis, pineapples, bananas, dragon fruit/pitahaya, cane sugar, cocoa and peanuts, which are then gently processed in Fruandes’ production facility in Ibagué.